Squeezing light to get nonclassical work in quantum engines: Introduction

-A key question is whether net work can be efficiently extracted from purely-quantum degrees of freedom, thus departing from the classical description.
-One of these quantum properties of light is \emph{squeezing} \cite{walls83a}, i.e. the possibility that the electric field strength for some particular phase has a smaller quantum uncertainty than the corresponding uncertainty of a coherent light state \cite{loudon:jmo1987, gerry_04, walls_2008, garrison_08}.
-In particular, for an electromagnetic wave of phase $\phi$, the (dimensionless) amplitude of its electric field is given by the quadrature operator $X_{\phi}=\left(\textrm{e}^{-i\phi} a + \textrm{e}^{i \phi} a^\dagger \right)/\sqrt{2}=\cos(\phi) X + \sin(\phi) Y$, with $a^\dagger~(a)$ the creation (destruction) operators for the harmonic oscillator, while operators $X$ and $Y$ represents the electric field strength at $\phi=0$ and $\phi=\pi/2$, respectively.
+with $a^\dagger~(a)$ the creation (destruction) operators for the harmonic oscillator, while operators $X$ and $Y$ represent the electric-field strength at $\phi=0$ and $\phi=\pi/2$, respectively.
 These quadrature operators fulfill an uncertainty relation in the form $\sigma^2_X \sigma^2_Y \ge 1/16$, with $\sigma^2_A$ the variance associated with a generic operator $A$.
 In the vacuum state $\ket{0}$, this relation is saturated and $\sigma^2_X=\sigma^2_Y=1/4$.
-On the contrary, a state of light is squeezed if there is a phase $\phi$ such that $\sigma_{X_{\phi}}<1/4$, meaning that there is less uncertainty in one quadrature component at the prize of having more uncertainty in another (anti-squeezed) component \cite{walls83a,loudon:jmo1987, gerry_04, walls_2008, garrison_08}.
-Squeezed states of light belong to the so-called non-classical states of light, and they have found important applications in experimental physics, as e.g. to increase the detection rate of gravitational waves at LIGO \cite{tse19a,acernese19a,abbott21a}.
-More in general, the idea of using quantum effects such as squeezing as thermodynamic resources \cite{brandao:prl2013, binder_18,goold:jpa2016} has received considerable attention in the last years, for instance to generate work beyond classical limits \cite{scully:science03,dillenschneider:epl2009, horodecki:natcomm2013,perernau:prx2015,brown:njp2016,huang:pre2012, niedenzu:natcomm2018,manzano_pre16} or to charge quantum batteries \cite{centrone:2021pra}.
+In contrast, a state of light is squeezed if there is a phase $\phi$ such that $\sigma_{X_{\phi}}<1/4$, meaning that there is less uncertainty in one quadrature component at the price of having more uncertainty in another (antisqueezed) component \cite{walls83a,loudon:jmo1987, gerry_04, walls_2025, garrison_08}.
+Squeezed states of light belong to the so-called \emph{nonclassical states of light}, and they have found important applications in experimental physics, e.g., to increase the detection rate of gravitational waves at LIGO \cite{tse19a,acernese19a,abbott21a,ligo:science24}.
+More generally, the idea of using quantum effects such as squeezing as thermodynamic resources \cite{brandao:prl2013, binder_18,goold:jpa2016} has received considerable attention in the last years, for instance to generate work beyond classical limits \cite{scully:science03,dillenschneider:epl2009, horodecki:natcomm2013,perernau:prx2015,brown:njp2016,huang:pre2012, niedenzu:natcomm2018,manzano_pre16} or to charge quantum batteries \cite{centrone:2021pra}.
 However, these approaches mix thermodynamic and quantum drivings, making the analysis of the possible quantum advantages more complicated.